+Dispute Resolution Services

+Page: 1

+Residential Tenancy Branch Office of Housing and Construction Standards

+A matter regarding MAN KEI ENTERPRISES and [tenant name suppressed to protect privacy]

+DECISION

+Dispute Codes CNC, FFT

+Introduction

-Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPC, FFT Introduction This hearing convened as a result of a Tenant's Application for Dispute Resolution wherein the Tenant sought to cancel a 1 Month Notice to End Tenancy for Cause issued on January 31, 2019 (the "Notice") as well as recovery of the filing fee.
-The matter was set for hearing by telephone conference call at 9:30 a.m. on this date.
-The line remained open while the phone system was monitored for fourteen minutes and the only participant who called into the hearing during this time was the Tenant.
-The Landlord did not attend this hearing, although I left the teleconference hearing connection open until 9:44 a.m.
+This hearing convened as a result of a Tenant's Application for Dispute Resolution wherein the Tenant sought to cancel a 1 Month Notice to End Tenancy for Cause issued on September 24, 2019 (the "Notice") as well as recovery of the filing fee.

+The matter was set for hearing by telephone conference call at 11:00 a.m. on this date.
+The line remained open while the phone system was monitored for ten minutes and the only participant who called into the hearing during this time was the Tenant and his advocate M.B.

+The Landlord did not attend this hearing, although I left the teleconference hearing connection open until 11:10 a.m.
 I confirmed that the correct call-in numbers and participant codes had been provided in the Notice of Hearing.
-I also confirmed from the teleconference system that the Tenant and I were the only ones who had called into this teleconference.
+I also confirmed from the teleconference system that the Tenant, his Advocate, and I were the only ones who had called into this teleconference.

 As the Landlord did not call in, I considered service of the Tenant's hearing package.

-The Tenant testified that she served the Landlord with the Notice of Hearing and the Application on February 7, 2019 by registered mail.
+The Tenant's Advocate testified that she served the Landlord with the Notice of Hearing and the Application on September 27, 2019 by registered mail.
 A copy of the registered mail tracking number is provided on the unpublished cover page of this my Decision.

+Residential Tenancy Policy Guideline 12-Service Provisions provides that service cannot be avoided by refusing or failing to retrieve registered mail and reads in part as follows:

+Page: 2

+Where a document is served by registered mail, the refusal of the party to either accept or pick up the registered mail, does not override the deemed service provision.
+Where the registered mail is refused or deliberately not picked up, service continues to be deemed to have occurred on the fifth day after mailing.

-The tracking information confirms the Landlord signed for the package on February 12, 2019.
-As such, I find that the Landlord was duly served as of February 12, 2019 and I proceeded with the hearing in their absence.
-Rules 7.1 and 7.3 of the Residential Tenancy Branch Rules of Procedure provide as follows: Commencement of Hearing:
+Pursuant to the above, and section 90 of the Residential Tenancy Act, documents served this way are deemed served five days later; accordingly, I find the Landlord was duly served as of October 2, 2019 and I proceeded with the hearing in their absence.

+Rules 7.1 and 7.3 of the Residential Tenancy Branch Rules of Procedure provide as follows:

+Commencement of Hearing:

 The hearing must commence at the scheduled time unless otherwise decided by the arbitrator.

 Consequences of not attending the hearing

-Page: 2

-If a party or their agent fails to attend the hearing, the arbitrator may conduct the dispute resolution hearing in the absence of that party, or dismiss the application, with or without

-leave to re-apply.
+If a party or their agent fails to attend the hearing, the arbitrator may conduct the dispute resolution hearing in the absence of that party, or dismiss the application, with or without leave to re-apply.